Foundations of Occupational Therapy PG (8349.3)

 Extensions & Late submissions

 Please note that technology related issues (i.e. poor internet connection) can not be used to sustain delayed or incomplete submissions.

 Special assessment requirements

 Assessments will be moderated according to the moderation procedures followed by the Occupational Therapy course.
 Refer to Canvas for a copy of the moderation guidelines.

-Failure to include the signed consent form when submitting the assessment will result in NIL marks for the assessment.
+Failure to include the hand-signed consent form will result in NIL marks for the assessment.

 Provided templates must be used.